 Your Guide to a Mountain Wedding in Colorado

-Planning a mountain wedding in Colorado is about more than epic views and alpine backdrops.
-Elevation, weather, and logistics all play a role in shaping the experience for you and your guests.
-From comfort at high altitude to unpredictable mountain conditions and seasonal considerations, mountain weddings come with unique challenges (and rewards).
+Planning a mountain wedding in Colorado is about more than those amazing views and alpine backdrops.
+Elevation, weather, and proper planning all play a part in creating a magical experience for you and your guests.

-As a Colorado wedding photographer, I’ve seen firsthand how thoughtful planning can make or break a mountain wedding day.
-Whether you’re envisioning a full celebration at a scenic venue or an intimate hiking ceremony, this guide walks you through what to consider so your Colorado mountain wedding feels just as incredible as it looks.
+As a Colorado wedding photographer, I've seen firsthand how that proper planning can make or break a mountain wedding day.
+Whether you're dreaming of a full celebration at a scenic venue or an intimate hiking ceremony, this guide walks you through what to consider so your Colorado mountain wedding feels just as incredible as it looks.

 What to Consider When Planning a Mountain Wedding in Colorado

-When you’re researching venues, elevation can start to feel like a blur of numbers—especially if you live at sea level.
-Here’s a simple breakdown of what to expect at different altitude ranges:
+When you're researching venues, elevation can start to feel incredibly confusing, especially if you live at sea level.
+Here's a simple breakdown of what to expect at different altitude ranges:

 5,000 – 7,000 ft.
 (Moderate)